oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

   If not specified, STDCI will search for default script name that matches your
   stage: `{ stage }.sh.{ distro }`.
-  Note that if you specify a custom script name, the other complementary configurations should be follow this name (.repos, .package, ...).
+  Note that if you specify a custom script name, the other complementary configurations should follow this name pattern (.repos, .package, ...).
   Refer to `Attaching functionality to stages` in this doc for more info.

 All parameters in the file as well as the whole file itself are optional.
 If not